 Absolutely!
-They recognize that when we get in the truck, we are going somewhere exciting to do fun things!
+They recognize that when we get in the trailer, we are going somewhere exciting to do fun things!
 Maybe it's to go train somewhere new, head to a race, or maybe we're just traveling to a new place!
-The dog boxes are specificaly designed to be both comfortable, and safe!
+The dog boxes inside the trailer are specificaly designed to be both comfortable, and safe!
 The boxes are narrower than they are long, ensuring that if we were to get in an accident, the dogs cannot be thrown, but the boxes are long enough that they have plenty of room to stretch out.
 It's not uncommon for me to walk back to check on the dogs and find them sprawled on their back napping!

 - What are the things on their feet?